minunn/blacklistedavatars/README.md

-List of vrchat/vrc crash avatars feel free to use or report them ❤
+List of vrchat crash avatars feel free to use or report them ❤